-Assessment, recording and reporting.
+Assessment, recording and reporting

-At our school assessment in PSHE is ongoing - pupils are given regular feedback on their progress and their approach in the form of verbal feedback and, where appropriate, more formal marking.
-Teachers assess the pupils' response to the tasks set in planned activities as well as their response in other lessons and across the school day.
+At our school assessment in PSHE is ongoing - pupils are given regular feedback on their progress and their approach in the form of verbal feedback.
+Teachers assess the pupils' response to the tasks set in planned activities as well as their responses in class discussions, other lessons and across the school day.
 Assessments of children are used to inform end of year reporting to parents.